 Again, you can read the article on how many calories jumping jacks burn for more details.

 |14 calories||203 calories||406 calories||610 calories||813 calories|

 Jumping rope or jumping jacks for fat loss

-Jumping rope vs jumping jacks for building muscle
+Muscles worked jumping rope vs jumping jacks

 Consistency is an important factor when improving your health.
 Doing one big workout is often not as effective as three medium ones.

-If you have bad knees and a lot of pounds to lose you most likely shouldn’t go straight to either jumping jacks or jumping rope.
+If you have bad knees and a lot of pounds to lose you most likely don’t want to go straight to either jumping jacks or jumping rope.

 Ease of implementation in your routine

 If you don’t do a workout, it will not give you any health benefits.